Skip to content

 Step 1: prerequisites

-fastapi-pagination uses poetry for dependency management.
-Please, install poetry before continuing.
+fastapi-pagination uses uv for dependency management.
+Please, install uv before continuing.

 Step 2: clone the repo